YasminRagab/OpenCV_BIM_Ros2_Integration/README.md

 * Make sure you have a ROS2 Driver for V4L USB Cameras.
 * Change the viedo device parameter in the usb_camera prams.yaml, according to your usb outlet used for your usb camera.
 * If not clone the usb cam demo ros2 branch into the src folder alongside this repository [usb_cam](http://wiki.ros.org/usb_cam)
 * For this project we are using Dictionary orignal aruco `Marker ID 1`
+    * You can generate it online, for example you can use this [Link](https://chev.me/arucogen/)
 * Clone this package into your source folder and don't forget to clone the ros2_aruco_interfaces too.

 ```